 to produce and exchange documents falling within a broader scope.(7)

-7. A requesting party may apply for the production of a specific document or class of documents in a party’s
+7. While a requesting party may apply or request for the production of a specific document or class of documents in

-possession or control, but the Court will not order the production of:
+a party’s possession or control, the Court will not order the production of:

 8. A table summarising the production of documents regime under ROC 2021 is set out below.